-Underwater Strobes & flashes
+Underwater Strobes

-underwater strobe flash An external underwater strobe, also known as an underwater flash, is very important in underwater photography.
+An external underwater strobe, also known as an underwater flash, is very important in underwater photography.
 It allows you to reduce backscatter, and enables you to try different lighting options.
 After a camera housing, it should be your first purchase.
 Inon, Ikelite and Sea & Sea are popular makers of underwater strobes.

 You can also learn about how to light underwater with strobes, and learn about various underwater strobe positions.

-Underwater Strobe power:
+Underwater Strobe Power:

 • More is better.
 Power of an underwater flash is usually given by a guide number.
 The higher the guide number, the stronger the strobe.
 The precise formula for guide number = distance * F-stop.
 For example, a strobe with a stated guide number of 20 (meters, above water) might have a guide number of 10 underwater.
 This means, if you are shooting at a subject 1 meter away at full strobe power, at ISO 100, F10 will give you the correct exposure.
 At 2 meters away, you will need a larger aperture, F5.6.
 At a half meter, you would use F20.